Towards gravimetry enhancement with squeezed states: The model, time evolution, and covariance matrix

 that corresponds to a squeezed vacuum state in the coordinate representation.
 The parameters $r$ and $\theta$ represent the squeezing amplitude and phase, respectively, $\mathcal{N}_{0}=1/\sqrt{2\pi}\sigma$ denotes the normalization constant, $\sigma=\sigma_{0}[\cosh(2r)-\sinh(2r)\cos(2\theta)]^{1/2}$ is the position uncertainty at initial time, $\sigma_0$ the standard deviation of the vacuum state, and $\gamma=\sinh(2r)\sin(2\theta)$ denotes the position-momentum correlation parameter~\cite{DODONOV1980150,Bohm_book}.
 For the initial state (\ref{eq01_SM}), position-momentum correlation is encoded by $\sigma_{zp_z}=\langle\hat{z}\hat{p}_{z}+\hat{p}_{z}\hat{z}\rangle/2-\langle\hat{z}\rangle\langle\hat{p}_{z}\rangle=\hbar\gamma$, and this state reaches the minimum of the Schrödinger-Robertson uncertainty relation, $\sigma_z\sigma_{p_z}-\sigma_{zp_z}^2\ge \hbar^2/4$, where $\sigma_z$ and $\sigma_{p_z}$ are variances of coordinate and momentum, respectively~\cite{DODONOV1980150,Dodonov2,Dodonov2014,Dodonov_2002}.
 In turn, in the special case of $\gamma=0$, the initial state~(\ref{eq01_SM}) turns into an uncorrelated Gaussian state.
 Physically, the phase of the squeezing $\theta$ sets the quadrature along which the squeezing is applied and determines the orientation of the uncertainty area in phase space.
 Figure~\ref{fig01SM} illustrates the Wigner function of the initial state~(\ref{eq01_SM}) for different values of the squeezing amplitude and phase.
 Figure~\ref{fig01SM}(a) depicts the case where $(r,\theta)=(0,0)$, corresponding to the vacuum state.
 Figure~\ref{fig01SM}(b) illustrates the squeezing along the position quadrature (reduction in position uncertainty) while Fig.~\ref{fig01SM}(c) displays the squeezing along the momentum quadrature (increase in position uncertainty).
 Consequently, when the ellipse axes are aligned to the canonical quadratures in phase space, the correlation coefficient equals zero.
 For intermediate values of $\theta$, such as $\theta=\pi/4$, the squeezed input state (\ref{eq01_SM}) exhibits non-zero correlations between position and momentum quadratures, represented by the uncertainty ellipse non-parallel to the coordinate and momentum quadrature in phase space, Fig.~\ref{fig01SM}(d).

-In the Feynman path integral framework, the propagator $K(z,\tau;z_0,t_0)$ corresponds to the probability amplitude for a particle to travel from a spatial point $z_0$ at time $t_0$ to another point $z$ at a later time $\tau$~\cite{Feynman_book}.
-For simplicity, we set the initial time $t_0$ equal to zero.
-The propagator that describes the time evolution of a particle with mass $m$ in a uniform gravitational field $g$ is given by~\cite{Feynman_book}
+In the Feynman path integral framework, the propagator $K(z,t;z_0,t_0)$ corresponds to the probability amplitude for a particle to travel from a spatial point $z_0$ at time $t_0$ to another point $z$ at a later time $t$~\cite{Feynman_book}.
+Defining the evolution time as $\tau = t - t_0$, the propagator that describes the time evolution of a particle with mass $m$ in a uniform gravitational field $g$ is given by~\cite{Feynman_book}

 and the time-evolved state yields

 Considering the squeezed probe state (\ref{eq01_SM}), the evolved state becomes

 where